Hamilton Cycles in Random Graphs: a bibliography: The random graphs and

 \subsubsection{Rainbow Hamilton Cycles}

 A set of colored edges $E$ is called {\em rainbow} if every edge has a different color.
 Cooper and Frieze \cite{CF2} proved that if $m\geq 21n\log n$ and each edge of $G_{n,m}$ is randomly given one of at least $q\geq 21n$ random colors then w.h.p. there is a rainbow Hamilton cycle.
 Frieze and Loh \cite{FLo} improved this result to show that if $m\geq \frac{1}{2}(n+o(n))\log n$ and $q\geq (1+o(1))n$ then w.h.p. there is a rainbow Hamilton cycle.
 This was further improved by Ferber and Krivelevich \cite{FeKr} to $m=n(\log n+\log\log n+\om)/2$ and $q\geq (1+o(1))n$, where $\om\to\infty$ with $n$.
-This is best possible in terms of the number of edges. \begin{Problem} Suppose that $q=cn,c>1$ and that we consider the graph process $G_0,G_1,\ldots,G_m$.
+This is best possible in terms of the number of edges. \begin{Problem} Suppose that $q=cn,c\geq 1$ and that we consider the graph process $G_0,G_1,\ldots,G_m$.
 Let \beq{hit}{ \t_c=\min\set{t:G_t\text{ contains $n$ distinct edge colors}}\text{ and }\t_2=\min\set{t:\delta(G_t)\geq 2}. } Is it true that w.h.p. there is a rainbow Hamilton cycle at time $\max\set{\t_c,\t_2}$?\\ Frieze and McKay \cite{FM} proved the equivalent of \eqref{hit} when Hamilton cycle is replaced by spanning tree.
 (Here we required $\delta(G_t)\geq 1$.) \end{Problem} The case $q=n$ was considered by Bal and Frieze \cite{BalF}.
 They showed that $O(n\log n)$ random edges suffice. \begin{Problem} Discuss the problem of packing rainbow Hamilton cycles in $G_{n,m}$.
 Are there rainbow colored versions of \cite{BF}, \cite{KSa} and \cite{KO}?
-Ferber and Krivelevich \cite{FeKr} give asymptotic results along this line. \end{Problem}
+Ferber and Krivelevich \cite{FeKr} give asymptotic results along this line. \end{Problem} \begin{Problem} Typically, how many rainbow Hamilton cycles are there in $G_{n,p}$ for a given number of colors $q$? \end{Problem} Ferber, Han and Mao \cite{FHM} used a different definition of rainbow cycles.
+Here $G_1,G_2,\ldots,G_n$ are independent copies of $G_{n,p}$.
+A rainbow Hamilton cycle is one made up of $n$ edges, one from each $G_i$.
+They prove a Dirac type result.
+They show that if $H_i\subseteq G_i$ and $\de(H_i)\geq (\frac12+\e)np$ for $i=1,2,\ldots,n$ and that if $p\gg\bfrac{\log n}{n}$ then w.h.p. the family $H_1,H_2,\ldots,H_n$ admits a rainbow Hamilton cycle.